The BIG Mistake

 And the solution is...

-Pre-qualifying with a mortgage calculator is not the same as actually being pre-approved.
-Visit your bank and obtain mortgage approval 'before' you start to search for homes.
-This way, everything is in place and you will have confidence when negotiating your deal.
+Pre-qualifying with a mortgage calculator is not the same as being pre-approved.
+Visit your bank and obtain mortgage approval 'before' you start your home search.
+This way, everything is in place and you'll have confidence when negotiating.

 Buyer Representation is critical these days.
 Why work with the Seller's REALTOR® when you can have your own?
 It's favourable to have a formal discussion about the buying process, costs, your home search, and about the offer and all its clauses so you have a thorough understanding of it before you put pen to paper.
 There's a lot more to be aware of than just the possibility of your financing falling apart.
 You will also need other professionals to help you along the way.
 Your REALTOR® orchestrates this for you, which takes the guesswork and burden off your shoulders.